OnCoreliu1/FallsPrevPublic190218/README.md

 # FallsPrevPublic190218
-Falls Prevention 2.
-Ssecond falls app (first on Coreliu).
+Second falls prevention app.
+The first one on on Coreliu.